Code-Institute-Submissions/milestone-project2-4/README.md

  First Time Visitor's Goals:
 This is the main marketing tool for Tom's Gym . the website is desgined to be responsive and accessible on a wide range of devices from desktop to mobile devices this makes the webiste easy to navagate for potential and existing clients.i want the website to help people engage with the gym it also provides all of the information about Tom's Gym's  the health benefits all be it mental and physical health it will give you the inspriation to get of the couch turn of the telly and hit the gym.

 Return Visitor's Goal

-as a returning visitor i wanted to see about if people  give good feedback from our gym and to also tell there frends and family about the gym also to gain new customers  there is a contact form to gety in touch with us
+as a returning visitor i wanted to see about if people give good feedback from our gym and tell us about there experience with our coaches to also tell there frends and family about the gym also to gain new customers there is a contact form to get in touch with us

  <img src="contact us.PNG" width="#"></img>

 Google Maps